Learning Technologies Courses (LRNTECH)

 This is a foundational course that prepares early childhood, elementary, and middle level pre-service educators to facilitate student learning in technology-rich Pre-K-12 environments.
 The course provides hands-on experiences that integrate technology, pedagogy, and content knowledge to support clearly-defined student learning outcomes.
 Pre-service teachers select and design technology-enhanced learning tools to promote collaboration, creativity, communication, and higher-order thinking skills in the classroom.
 In support of Iowa DoE's adoption of Computer Science Teachers Association (CSTA) Standards, the course includes a unit on integrating computer science and computational thinking in the mainstream K-12 curriculum.
 Students explore contemporary topics related to educational media and technology trends in education.
 (Fall and Spring)

 LRNTECH 4110/5110.
-Developing and Directing Online Learning — 3 hrs.
+Foundations of Distance Learning and Development — 3 hrs.

 LRNTECH 4131/5131.
-Exploring Issues and Trends in Learning Technologies — 3 hrs.
+Selection and Application of Learning Technologies — 3 hrs.

 LRNTECH 4153/5153.
 Developing Digital Learning Environments — 3 hrs.